TeriForey/fawkes/docs/source/user_guide.rst

 GitHub Support
 ~~~~~~~~~~~~~~

-You can use GitHub accounts to login to Phoenix.
+You can use GitHub accounts to login to Fawkes.
 GitHub uses OAuth2.
-First you need to register your Phoenix application at `GitHub <https://github.com/settings/applications/new>`_.
-Then go to ``Settings/GitHub`` in your Phoenix application and enter the ``GitHub Consumer Key/Client ID`` and ``GitHub Consumer Secret/Client Secret``:
+First you need to register your Fawkes application at `GitHub <https://github.com/settings/applications/new>`_.
+Then go to ``Settings/GitHub`` in your Fawkes application and enter the ``GitHub Consumer Key/Client ID`` and ``GitHub Consumer Secret/Client Secret``:

 .. image:: _images/settings_github.png